thu-pacman/RoMeo/README.md

 This repository contains the code for the reproduction of the paper "RoMeo: Mitigating Dual-dimensional Outliers with Rotated Mixed Precision Quantization" at PPoPP'26.

-The reproduction includes Table 1, 2 and Figure 7, 8, 9, 10 of the paper.
+The reproduction includes Tables 1 and 2 and Figures 7, 8, 9, and 10 from the submitted version of the paper.

 ## B. Prepare Hardware Environment